adrianocastro189/DialogUI/README.md

 Users are welcome to use, modify, or explore the code for educational purposes.
 Redistribution is allowed, but the author assumes no responsibility for any consequences.

-This addon is designed for WoW Classic 1.12.1.
-Compatibility with other versions is not guaranteed.
+This addon is designed for WoW Vanilla 1.12.1.
+Compatibility with other versions or custom servers is not guaranteed.

 # Customize it!